 The DMO continued to provide a cost-effective service to client funds through the Commissioners for the Reduction of the National Debt (CRND).
+The

-The DMO charged £0.4 million in 2018-2019 for services relating to the management of these funds, which had a value of £35.0 billion at 31 March 2019.
+DMO charged £0.4 million in 2019-2020 for services relating to the management of these funds, which had a value of £43.7 billion at 31 March 2020.

-The operating cost of CRND in 2018-2019 is disclosed in the fees and charges section on page 59.
+The operating cost of CRND in 2019-2020 is disclosed in the fees and charges section on page 61.

-6. To provide a cost-effective lending service to local authorities through the Public Works Loan Board.
+6. To provide a cost-effective lending service to local authorities through the Public Works Loan Board (subsequently the PWLB lending facility).

-The Public Works Loan Board (PWLB) agreed £9.1 billion of new loans to borrowers in 2018-2019.
-The DMO charged £2.3 million in 2018-2019 for services relating to this lending.
+The PWLB lending facility (formerly Public Works Loan Board) agreed £10.4 billion of new loans to borrowers in 2019-2020.
+The DMO charged £3.6 million in 2019-2020 for services relating to this lending.

-The operating cost of the PWLB in 2018-2019 is disclosed in the fees and charges section on page 59.
-Full details of the PWLB's operations appear in the PWLB Report and Accounts 2018-2019.
+The operating cost of the PWLB in 2019-2020 is disclosed in the fees and charges section on page 61.
+Full details of the PWLB's operations appear in the PWLB Report and Accounts 2019-2020.